-Meet TJ, the Montessori teacher with an keen eye for fashion and a love of travelling
+Meet our latest City Slicker TJ, the Montessori teacher with an keen eye for fashion and a love of travelling

 Name: Thichachon Jaipakdee if you can pronounce it - if not, just TJ!
 Hometown: Bangkok born, Hong Kong raised.